After completing this section, you should be able to do the following.

 Proof.

-Let \(a\text{,}\) \(b\text{,}\) and \(c\) be arbitrary students in your Discrete Math course.
+Let \(a\text{,}\)\(b\text{,}\) and \(c\) be arbitrary students in your Discrete Math course.
 Assume, \(a \sim b\) and \(b \sim c\text{.}\) That means that \(a\) is taller than \(b\text{,}\) and that \(b\) is taller than \(c\text{.}\) But then surely \(a\) must be even taller than \(c\) than they are taller than \(b\text{,}\) so we have that \(a \sim c\) is true as well.
 Thus \(\sim\) is transitive on this set.

 We will spend all of Chapter 2 studying proofs about graphs since this is such a rich area of mathematics.
 As a preview, here is an example of how graph proofs can go.

 A graph is a set \(V\) of vertices and a set \(E\) of edges.
 The edges are two-element subsets of the vertices, and we can think of them as representing relationships between the vertices.
-Note this is an abstract definition of a graph using sets, but we often draw graphs using dots for the vertices connected by lines for the edges, as this gives us a nice picture of what is going on.
+Note, this is an abstract definition of a graph using sets, but we often draw graphs using dots for the vertices connected by lines for the edges, as this gives us a nice picture of what is going on.

 Since graphs represent a type of relationship between elements (vertices), we can use graphs to represent many real-world problems.
 For example, the vertices of a graph might represent people at a party.
 Each edge can represent a handshake between two people.
 So if we wondered whether it is possible for the 15 people at a party to each shake hands with exactly 3 people there, we are really asking whether there is a graph with 15 vertices where each vertex belongs to 3 edges. (“Belongs to”??
-Yes, because an edge is two-element subset of the vertices, so if an edge “touches” or “comes out of” a vertex, that means the vertex belongs to that particular two-element subset.)
+Yes, because an edge is a two-element subset of the vertices, so if an edge “touches” or “comes out of” a vertex, that means the vertex belongs to that particular two-element subset.)

 Here is a definition related to this idea.